Rich-Harris/Statesman/README.md

 So is this like Backbone models or [insert MV* framework here]?
 ---------------------------------------------------------------

 Yeah, I suppose, insofar as it helps you keep you maintain separation of concerns.
-This is a little more 'informal' - rather than having lots of models representing specific entities, the idea with **Statesman.js** is that you only have a single model to worry about (though you can have as many instances as you like, of course).
+This is a little more 'informal' - rather than having lots of models representing specific entities, the idea with **Statesman.js** is that you only have a single model to worry about (though you can have as many instances as you like, of course, and you can 'subset' the model to provide part of your app with restricted access to the part of the model that concerns it).

 But wait!
 There's more